cambridge-cares/TheWorldAvatar/JPS_Ontology/ontology/ontowastemanagement/README.md

 ### 2.2.1 Service Lifecycle

 In monitoring the services rendered during the lifecycle of a service agreement, the [OntoService](https://www.theworldavatar.com/kg/ontoservice/) ontology can describe, represent, and generate the occurences of the lifecycle, stages, and events according to the real-time occurrences of the service delivered.
 A comprehensive description of the lifecycle representation is available at [section 2.2 of OntoService](../ontoservice#22-service-agreement-lifecycle).
 Briefly, each service agreement's lifecycle should be recorded with their own set of occurrence instances.
 These instances serves as a record to be analysed for quality, efficiency, and compliance with service agreements.
 Each occurrence can either holds during a date period or occur at an instantaneous time.
-During the service execution stage, there may be missed or terminated service events, that can be represented with the corresponding occurrence and descriptions/comments if they were to occur.
+During the service execution stage, there may be incidents or terminated service events, that can be represented with the corresponding occurrence and descriptions/comments if they were to occur.

 Figure 4: TBox representation for the service agreement's overall lifecycle